 Puerto Rico

-The Commonwealth of Puerto Rico contracts with the non-profit Sociedad para Asistencia Legal de Puerto Rico (SAL) to provide primary indigent defense services in all adult and juvenile criminal trials and appeals (as well as in other case types).
-SAL provides services through 13 branch offices serving each of the commonwealth’s judicial regions.
-SAL also has a central office, an appellate division, and a juvenile division, among others.
-If SAL has a conflict, the Puerto Rico supreme court maintains a list of private attorneys for local courts to appoint on an hourly basis.
+The Commonwealth of Puerto Rico contracts with the non-profit Sociedad para Asistencia Legal de Puerto Rico (SAL) for primary indigent defense services in all adult criminal and juvenile delinquency trials and appeals (as well as in other case types).
+SAL provides services through 13 branch offices serving each of the commonwealth’s judicial regions, a central appellate division, and a juvenile division.
+A commission, composed of seven members appointed by diverse authorities, oversees SAL and appoints an executive director.
+SAL is funded through annual legislative appropriations and non-governmental revenues (administrative legal fees attached to notary actions and property transfers).

 Dig Deeper